 Interestingly, the worst-case prior in this problem is the uniform distribution~\cite{braun2009quantitative}.

 Subsequent works in this area have extended the above adversarial model~\cite{espinoza2013min, alvim2012measuring, alvim2014additive, alvim2020science}, developed maximal leakage into a practical tool for quantifying privacy in learning applications~\cite{saeidian2021quantifying}, and considered maximal leakage as the privacy constraint in privacy-utility tradeoff problems~\cite{liao2017hypothesis, wu2020optimal, saeidian2021optimal}.
 We find two such works particularly interesting: the $g$-leakage framework introduced by~\citet{alvim2012measuring} and the maximal leakage definition of~\citet{issa2019operational}.
-The $g$-leakage~\cite{alvim2012measuring} formulation generalizes the setup by considering an adversary aiming to construct a guess of $X$ that maximizes a certain \emph{gain} function, and constitutes a useful tool for modeling a variety of different adversarial goals, such as guessing the secret $X$ in $k \geq 1$ attempts, or approximately guessing the secret~\cite{alvim2012measuring}.
+The $g$-leakage~\cite{alvim2012measuring} formulation generalizes the setup by considering an adversary aiming to construct a guess of $X$ that maximizes a certain \emph{gain} function and constitutes a useful tool for modeling a variety of adversarial goals, such as guessing the secret $X$ in $k \geq 1$ attempts or approximately guessing the secret~\cite{alvim2012measuring}.
 Moreover, it has been shown that for all prior distributions, maximizing $g$-leakage over all possible gain functions yields a quantity that is equal to maximal leakage~\cite{alvim2014additive}.
-The setup put forward by~\citet{issa2019operational}, on the other hand, develops the framework by considering adversaries interested in guessing a possibly-randomized discrete function of $X$, called $U$.
+The setup put forward by~\citet{issa2019operational}, on the other hand, considers adversaries who are interested in guessing a (possibly randomized) discrete function of $X$, called $U$.
 Then, taking the supremum over all such $U$'s, the resulting quantity is once again equal to maximal leakage.

 The above results lead us to believe that maximal leakage is a powerful privacy measure with a robust definition that is relevant in a multitude of different scenarios.
 However, one apparent limitation of the definition given in~\eqref{eq:intro_maximal_leakage} is that maximal leakage is defined for the \emph{average outcome} $Y$.
 Hence, a privacy guarantee given in terms of maximal leakage does not allow us to distinguish between individual outcomes based on how much information they leak.
-To see why this can be problematic, suppose $X$ is a uniformly distributed ternary random variable defined over the set $\mathcal X = \{x_1, x_2, x_3\}$, and consider the following channels from $X$ to $Y$:
+To see why this can be problematic, suppose $X$ is a uniformly distributed ternary random variable, and consider the following channels from $X$ to $Y$: